Title: Safety Orders

 A prisoner may be placed on a safety order if -

 A prisoner assessed as acutely psychotic and requiring specialised psychiatric intervention will be referred to a doctor or consultant psychiatrist for assessment and consideration for placement at a medical facility.

-The doctor or psychologist must provide a recommendation to the general manager whether the safety order should be confirmed, amended in a particular way or cancelled.
+The doctor or psychologist must provide a recommendation to the chief executive or authorised delegate whether the safety order should be confirmed, amended in a particular way or cancelled.
 Refer administrative form - Consultant Psychiatrist Discharge Review

 When a prisoner is placed on a safety order, the prisoner must be informed that they may apply to have the safety order reviewed by an official visitor.
 This notification must be case noted, refer IOMS Online Learning Materials - View and Add Case Notes.